VoidXH/Cavern/README.md

 * [Limitless Audio Format](./docs/Limitless%20Audio%20Format.md) for storing Cavern mixes in a CPU-effective spatial format
 * [Virtualizer repository](https://github.com/VoidXH/HRTF) which contains the raw IR measurements and detailed information about their use

+## How to build
+### Cavern
+Cavern is a .NET Framework project with no dependencies.
+Open the solution with Microsoft Visual Studio 2019 or later and all projects should build except CavernUnity DLL.

+### Cavern for Unity
+Open the solution with Microsoft Visual Studio 2019.
+Remove the references from the CavernUnity DLL project to UnityEngine and UnityEditor.
+Add these files from your own Unity installation as references.
+They are found in Editor\Data\Managed under Unity's installation folder.

 ## Disclaimers
 ### Code
 Cavern is a performance software written in an environment that's not ready for